darktable-org/dtdocs/content/module-reference/utility-modules/map/map-settings.md

 : The minimum number of images that need to be placed in the same position in order to automatically create an image group for them.

 thumbnail display
 : Three options are available: image thumbnail, count-only marker (to free space on the map) or nothing at all.
-When hovering a count-only marker, the corresponding thumbnail is displayed.
-Count-only marker behaves the same way as normal image thumbnail: color coding, scrolling over, drag and drop... (shortcut shift-s).
+When hovering over a count-only marker, the corresponding thumbnail is displayed.
+A count-only marker behaves the same way as a normal image thumbnail, in terms of color coding, scrolling, drag and drop etc. You can also cycle through these options by pressing Shift+S.